PKBAJPAI12/ecommerceAppMERN/README.md

    npm test
    ```

-Here's the updated `Deployment` section with placeholders for the Render and Netlify deployment links:

----

 ## Deployment

 This project is deployed using Netlify for the frontend and Render for the backend.
 The CI/CD pipeline is set up with GitHub Actions to automate the deployment process.